 Endress + Hauser: A Digital Journey

-Parlant au nom de Endress + Hauser AG, alongside SAP’s Armin Pühringer, Gary Dreyer introduced visitors to how asset refinement helped to transform the company for the digital age.
+Parlant au nom de Endress + Hauser SA, alongside SAP’s Armin Pühringer, Gary Dreyer introduced visitors to how asset refinement helped to transform the company for the digital age.
 Endress + Hauser are responsible for designing, building and providing process equipment for many different sectors.

 A family firm, they have a reach that extends across more than 120 countries worldwide.
 Users approach the brand for software, flow and analytical measurement systems, as well as pressure design.
 However, they agree that there’s room to grow.

 Endress + Hauser intend to corner a market based around the Internet des objets industriels, or IIoT.
 Similarly to IoT, this revolves around industrial equipment communicating with each other to automate processes.
 The company asserts that over 90% of the sensors they operate are ready for IIoT integration and connectivity.
 With over 40 million sensors in action already, this is an exciting prospect.